carpentries/instructor-training/_episodes/09-mindset.md

 keypoints:
 - "Growth mindset and grit promote learning by making effort a positive thing."
 - "Presenting errors as essential to the learning process helps learners learn from their mistakes."
-- "Successful lifelong learners aren't embarrassed to ask for help."
+- "Successful lifelong learners are not embarrassed to ask for help."
 ---

 Our beliefs and attitudes about learning can impact how we learn!
 In this section